-Alongside images of his S/S17 collection from the S/S17 of Another Man, the designer shares his top tips
+Alongside images of his new collection from the S/S17 of Another Man, the designer shares some essential life advice

 Paul Smith is widely accepted to be one of the most affable people working in fashion, and also one of the most balanced.
 Ask anyone, and they’ll attest to the fact.
 He begins each day with a swim, cycles to work (the designer once dreamt of being a professional cyclist), has a proper break at lunch (none of that eating-at-your-desk malarkey) and has dinner with his wife, Pauline Denyer, in the evening.
 By his own admission, he’s a happy and positive person – something that is apparent in his designs, which often feature vibrant colours, floral prints and of course his signature multi-coloured stripes.

 Smith’s S/S17 menswear collection was no exception to this.
 Models marched down his Paris Men’s Fashion Week catwalk to the sound of Bob Marley, smiling broadly as they showcased riotously colourful wares inspired by 1960s London – specifically the nightclubs the designer frequented in his youth, such as The Flamingo Club.
 A haunt for The Beatles, The Stones and Hendrix, this nightclub (which was located on Wardour Street, Soho) was at the “epicentre of the British jazz and r’n’b scene”, and was one of the first UK venues to introduce ska to a white audience, with performances by Jamaican-born musicians such as Count Suckle.

 Paul Smith S/S17